tonypdoanuchicago/Challenge_9/Develop/PROFESSIONAL_README.md

-#How do you get a web dev job in 6 months?
+#How do I get a 6 figure job?

-##Attending the Northwestern University Web Dev Bootcamp
+##How to make more money......

 ## Description

-Learn intensively for 6 months for a six figure job
+Go to NW University Boot Camp

 ## Problem

-I currently want to make more money.
+I need to make more money

 ## Solution

-Do the boot camp and learn the skills.
+Learn from Ron

 ## Learnings

-3 hours for three days per week plus challenges and project
+Learn software engineering

 ## Purpose